-We know this because of the bevy of 8K TVs exhibited at in Las Vegas (the annual barometer of the global tech industry) and because Japanese state broadcaster NHK plans to send live 8K pictures over the airwaves during the .
+We know this because of the bevy of 8K TVs exhibited at CES 2017 in Las Vegas (the annual barometer of the global tech industry), which was followed by concrete launches at IFA 2018.
+And, in addition, because Japanese state broadcaster NHK plans to send live 8K pictures over the airwaves during the Tokyo 2020 Olympics.

 What is 8K?